stubbedev/wayle/README.md

 ## Requirements

 A Wayland compositor that implements the `wlr-layer-shell` protocol.
-Compositor-specific modules currently target Hyprland, Niri and Mango; Sway support is in planned soon.
+Compositor-specific modules (such as workspaces) currently target Hyprland, Niri, and Mango; Sway support is planned.

 ## Credits